Net Worth Calculator

 The liquid vs illiquid split

 Two households with 500,000 net worth can be in very different situations.
 One holds 450,000 as home equity and 50,000 in savings.
-The other holds 200,000 as home equity, 100,000 in pensions, and 200,000 in tax-advantaged savings accounts.
+The other holds 200,000 as home equity, 100,000 in pensions, and 200,000 in tax-advantaged accounts.
 Same headline net worth; very different financial flexibility.
 If an emergency requires 30,000 next month, the first household has to choose between depleting their emergency buffer or remortgaging.
 The second has options.
 Tracking your liquid net worth — net worth excluding home equity and pensions — alongside the total gives a much more useful picture of financial resilience.

 The debt-to-asset ratio: a stability check